hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### <a name="catalog_deregister"></a> /v1/catalog/deregister

-The deregister endpoint is a low level mechanism for direclty removing entries in the catalog.
+The deregister endpoint is a low level mechanism for directly removing entries in the catalog.
 It is usually recommended to use the agent local endpoints, as they are simpler and perform anti-entropy.